Rishhhhh/voike/docs/api.md

 - **Provisioning header**: `X-VOIKE-ADMIN-TOKEN` (value = `ADMIN_TOKEN`).
 Required for waitlist approvals plus organization/project/API-key management.
 - **Project header**: `X-VOIKE-API-Key`.
 Every ingestion/query/kernels/telemetry route requires this key.
 - **Playground key (optional)**: Set `PLAYGROUND_API_KEY` to auto-create a “Playground Project” and expose that key on `/` + `/info`.
 Great for public sandboxes, docs, or SDK defaults.
+- If any of the above env vars are unset, VOIKE-X falls back to the random-looking defaults shown in `.env.example` and logs a warning during boot so Docker-based demos keep working.

 ### Waitlist (public)
 - `POST /waitlist`